linode/apl-docs/docs/get-started/installation/custom.md

 EOF
 ```

-APL uses the Nginx Ingress Controller.
-If the cloud provider requires specific annotations to be set on the `LoadBalancer` Service, add the required annotations to the service in the APL chart values:
+A Nginx Ingress Controller is installed.
+If the cloud provider requires specific annotations to be set on the `LoadBalancer` Service, add the required annotations to the service in the chart values:

 ```yaml
 ingress: